polazarus/opam/doc/pages/Packaging.md

     $ git commit -m "Added new fancy <project>.<version>"
     ```

-4. Sending that back to github is just a matter of running `git push`
+4. Sending that back to GitHub is just a matter of running `git push`

-5. Back to the web interface, refresh, hit the `Pull request` button, check your
+5. Back to the web interface, refresh, hit the `Pull request` button, check
-    changes and confirm;
+    your changes and confirm;

-6. Wait for feedback !
+6. Wait for feedback!

 Don't forget to `opam pin remove <project>` once your project is on the
 repository, if you don't want to continue using your local version.
 Remember